501c4: Everything You Need to Know

 While most 501c4 organizations stand by the tax attorney suggestions of keeping 50.1 percent of their funds focused on non-political projects, there isn’t a law that specifies such a number.
 One of the most obvious decisions would be to prevent nonprofits from political activity or at least to create a defining line for the amount of political involvement allowed.

 If you have questions regarding 501c4, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.